 Review your invocation methods

 Learn more about invocation and discovery and follow our guidelines for creating good invocation name and triggering phrases.
-Users access and find out about your actions through triggering phrases, so it's worthwhile to spend some time reviewing invocation.
+Users access and find out about your apps through triggering phrases, so it's worthwhile to spend some time reviewing invocation.
 You may also want to register and reserve your invocation name before you're ready for deployment.

 Prepare for deployment